 They normally flower in spring, producing white flowers, sometimes with a pink tinge.
-Apples are ready to harvest in mid-late autumn, and can be eaten raw, used in cooking and baking, juiced, dried or made into cider.
+Apples are ready to harvest in mid-late autumn, and can be eaten raw, used in cooking and baking, juiced, dried or pressed and made into cider.

 If you’re looking at buying an apple tree or your garden has one already and you’d some guidance – We are here with a complete guide to growing, buying, and pruning!

 Apples can be broken down into three main types – cooking, dessert, and cider.
 When you decide to buy an apple tree for your garden it’s important to know what you want to gain from your tree in the years to come.
 Will you be trying your hand at cider-making?
 Do you have a love of cooking and want a big supply of apples to cook with?
 Perhaps you just want to simply enjoy eating them, fresh off the tree?

 The answer to these questions will determine which apple type you should opt for.
 Some apples can exist across several variety types – so for example some of the dessert apples make great cider apples too.

 Cooking apples such as Bramleys keep for up to 3 months.

 Assuming you are a lover of cooking and baking then a cooking apple tree might just be the perfect choice.
 Another question to ask yourself is do you want the apples to retain their shape once cooked?
 Or will you need fruit that purée well?